windmaomao/adventofcode/blog/general/javascript-memory-large-array.md

 Maybe you think this is some price we have to pay for not having a strong type on the front.
 It becomes more problematic if we extend to pre-allocate memory for `Map` or `Object`.
 The key and value could be nested `Object`.
 It would be a mission impossible to pre-calculate them.

-So one interesting conclusion I can draw here is that for **serious** computational work, we probably should  evaluate `Javascript` more.
+So one interesting conclusion I can draw here is that for **serious** computational work, we probably should  be more careful with `Javascript`.
 Here `serious` is a strong word, you need to be dealing with at least one million record in memory at peak time.
-If you can stay below that number most of the time, you are still safe :)
+If you can stay below that number most of the time, you should be still safe :)